Afudu/P12_OpenClassroom/README.md

     python manage.py migrate crm
     ```
 **10 - Create a Superuser**
-Create a Superuser that will be able to log into the Django.
+Create a Superuser that will be able to log into the Django Admin site.
 Make a note of the credentials.
 This account will be used for testing.

   * Unix/macOS/Windows